 When the road abruptly ended in a huge grassy field with several wooden cabins and tents, a raging bonfire, and a handful of folks milling about, we realized we’d arrived at our camping destination for the evening.

 Larisa explained that she’d found an invitation for a concert that night in the field and thought it might be fun.
 Plus, it was a free place to camp in Cartisoara.

 Though it was dark, it looked like a great spot so we pitched our tent at the edge of the field, then stretched out on a blanket to watch the stars with Larisa and Romi.

-Any place with a snuggly kitten and resident baby horse get an A+ in our book.
+Any place with a snuggly kitten and resident baby horse gets an A+ in our book.

-While we were lounging and looking up at the starts, when one of the group members came over and invited us to the bonfire.
-We joined the larger group while I tried desperately to find a frame of reference for what we were seeing.
+Before we met the feisty foal and the purring kitten though, we first met some of the folks at the concert.
+While we were lounging and looking up at the starts, one of the group members came over and invited us to the bonfire.
+We joined the larger group while trying desperately to find a frame of reference for what we were seeing.

 Who were these people?
 Most of them weren’t speaking Romanian, so what were they doing there?

 Someone kept a steady stream of music blasting out from a couple of huge speakers, but they didn’t have a live band or musicians.
 It wasn’t really a “concert.”

 Everyone was quite young, spoke at least some English, and they seemed to be a mixed group of nationalities.
 Part of the field was set up like a work site with signs they’d been living there for some time.

 It was like a small California commune in its 1960s heyday.